MSDuncan82/supervised_learning_casestudy/presentation.md

 * To Impute:
     * **ratings:**  null = mean
     * **phones:**   null = 1 (aka iPhone)
-        * There were 27947 iPhones, 12053 Andriods in churn_train, therefore we imputed the most popular
+        * There were 27947 iPhones, 12053 Andriods in churn_train, therefore we imputed as the most popular

 ## Exploritory Data Analysis

+!()[imgs/heatmap.png]

 ## Modeling